oracle/oci-typescript-sdk/lib/loganalytics/README.md

-# OCI NodeJS client for Log Analytics Service
+# OCI Node.js client for Log Analytics Service

 This module enables you to write code to manage resources for Log Analytics Service.